asiloisad/pulsar-fuzzy-files/README.md

 # fuzzy-files

-Quickly find and take an action over file.
+Quickly find and take an action over project files.
 Multiple commands available for entry.
 The package is designed as replacement of `fuzzy-finder`.

 ![fuzzy-files](https://github.com/bacadra/pulsar-fuzzy-files/raw/master/assets/fuzzy-files.png)